Foto Strakosha: International career

-Strakosha's career would follow up to the point to become Albania's most capped player, and achieving an extense career under the Eagle's goalposts.
+Strakosha's career would follow up to the point to become Albania's most capped player, and achieving an extense career between the national team's goalposts.

 Personal life

-Strakosha was born in Memaliaj, southern Albania and he is of Greek origin.
-His son Thomas plays as a goalkeeper for English club Brentford in Premier League and the Albania national football team.
+Strakosha was born in Memaliaj, southern Albania.
+His son Thomas plays as a goalkeeper for AEK Athens FC and the Albania national football team.
 His son Dhimitri played as a striker in the lower leagues of Albania and Greece.

 Managerial career

 After his retirement, he became a goalkeeping coach.
 Until 2007 he was the Olympiakos goalkeeping coach, when he signed for the Cypriot champions APOEL FC.
 In 2011, he became the coach of Albania national under-19 football team.
 He left Albania U19 on 12 August 2014 to work for Olympiacos as goalkeeping coach.
-He left Olympiacos and moved at Lazio Youth to work again as goalkeeping coach; he rejoined his son Thomas which was part of Lazio's senior team.
+He left Olympiacos and moved at Lazio Youth to work again as goalkeeping coach; he rejoined his son Thomas who was part of Lazio's senior team.